 Dealing with a disclosure from a child, and safeguarding issues can be stressful.
 The member of staff/volunteer should, therefore, consider seeking support for him/herself and discuss this with the Designated Safeguard Lead.
 Anybody can make a referral.
-If, at any point, there is a risk of immediate serious harm to a child a referral should be made to children's social care immediately
+If, at any point, there is a risk of immediate serious harm to a child a referral should be made to Local Authority Children's Social Care immediately